Timeline of the Saffron Revolution: September 30

 Contrary to earlier reports, UN envoy Ibrahim Gambari has at last been allowed to meet with imprisoned Nobel laureate and elected leader Aung San Suu Kyi.
 The two spoke for ninety minutes at the State guest house in Yangon after Gambari returned from talks with the junta in the more remote capital of Naypyidaw.
 Gambari met with acting Prime Minister Thein Sein, Culture Minister Khin Aung Myint and Information Minister Kyaw Hsan, but has not been given audience with senior general Than Shwe, which could mean that either Than Shwe is boycotting the UN's right to involvement by not meeting Gambari personally or, in line with earlier, unconfirmed reports, that there are rifts developing in the upper levels of power within the junta and the other three figures now hold more power.

-Following telephone talks with the UK Prime Minister Gordon Brown, the Premier of the People's Republic of China, Wen Jiabao, announced: "China hopes all parties concerned in Myanmar show restraint, resume stability through peaceful means as soon as possible, promote domestic reconciliation and achieve democracy and development".
+Following telephone talks with the UK Prime Minister Gordon Brown, the Premier of China, Wen Jiabao, announced: "China hopes all parties concerned in Myanmar show restraint, resume stability through peaceful means as soon as possible, promote domestic reconciliation and achieve democracy and development".
 Javier Solana, the European Union's foreign policy chief, urged China to lean harder on Myanmar.
 Mark Canning, the United Kingdom's ambassador in Myanmar, told the BBC of the deep underlying political and economic reasons for the demonstrations, which he said would not go away easily; "The cork has been put in the bottle, but the pressures are still there."

 Meanwhile, the former US ambassador to the United Nations John Bolton, attending Britain's opposition Conservative Party conference in Blackpool, told BBC television that China is the key to political change in Myanmar, not UN envoy Ibrahim Gambari who has met the military junta.

 Colonel Hla Win, a central member of the military junta, is reportedly interested in seeking political asylum in Norway.
 The colonel is said to have defected recently, and is now hiding in the jungle with rebels of the Karen people.
 The colonel defected after being ordered to raid two monasteries and detain hundreds of monks.
 According to the colonel, these monks were to be killed and dumped in the jungle.

 An eyewitness in Yangon says a monastery on Wei-za-yan-tar Road was raided early this morning.
 Monks studying inside were ordered out and one by one had their heads bashed against the brick wall of the monastery.
 Their robes were torn off and they were thrown in trucks and driven away.
 The head monk is confirmed to have died later that day.
 Only 10 of 200 remained afterward, hiding inside, and the ground was covered with blood.
 Many civilians who had gathered to help were held back by the military with bayonets.

 The Japanese Deputy Foreign Minister Mitoji Yabunaka, in Myanmar because of the death of Kenji Nagai, arrived in Naypyidaw to speak to government leaders.